Withington Group Parish Council

 10 minute period is set aside for any members of the public who wish to raise any issues with the Parish Council.

-3.3 Reports from Balfour Beatty – Come out weekly and cllrs can comment on them.
+3.3 Balfour Beatty – Come out weekly and cllrs can comment on them.

 They were duly accepted as a true record of the meeting.